 Problem solving is easy when you know how to approach it effectively.
-Your goal as an expert should be to help others turn problem solving into a habit so that they feel more empowered when future problems arise.
+Your goal as an expert should be to help others turn problem solving into a habit so that they feel more empowered when future issues arise.

 Here are five steps to improving your problem-solving skills: